 Data Definition: For the 16-19 teenage mothers calculation, the numerator is the number of 16-19 year old mothers in employment, education or training, and the denominator is the number of 16-19 year old mothers recorded on CCIS.
-However, for the LDD calculation, the numerator is the number of 16-19 year olds with learning disabilities or difficulties (LDD) who are NEET, and the denominator is the number of 16-19 year olds with learning disabilities or difficulties (LDD) who are NEET, and the denominator is the number of 16-19 year olds with entire group calculation, the numerator is the number of 16-18 year olds where NEET and the denominator is the number of 16-18 year olds who are NEET.
-The data for each year is taken as of December.
+However, for the LDD calculation, the numerator is the number of 16-19 year olds with learning disabilities or difficulties (LDD) who are NEET, and the denominator is the number of 16-19 year olds with learning disabilities or difficulties (LDD) who are NEET, and the denominator is the number of 16-19 year olds with learning disabilities or difficulties (LDD) who are NEET, and the denominator is the number of 16-18 year olds who are NEET.
+Similarly, on the ethnic group calculation, the numerator is taken as of December.
 Data is for a single local authority, and not the whole partnership area.
 Data is suppressed where there are less than 10 NEETs in the LA in a particular ethnic group.